Middle East...:Sayyed Nasrallah to Tackle Latest Development...

 By Staff

-Hezbollah Secretary General His Eminence Sayyed Hassan Nasrallah will deliver a speech tonight, at 20:30 Beirut time, to tackle the latest local and regional developments.
+Hezbollah Secretary General His Eminence Sayyed Hassan Nasrallah will deliver a speech on Monday, October 18, 2021, at 20:30 Beirut time, to tackle the latest local and regional developments.

 Al-Ahed News platforms will be covering the speech live in English: